 The following are risk factors for dysphagia:

 - Aging.
-Due to natural aging and normal wear and tear on the esophagus and a greater risk of certain conditions, such as stroke or Parkinson's disease, older adults are at higher risk of swallowing difficulties.
-But, dysphagia isn't considered a normal sign of aging.
+Older adults are at higher risk of swallowing difficulties.
+This is due to natural aging and wear and tear on the esophagus as well as a greater risk of certain conditions, such as stroke or Parkinson's disease.
+But dysphagia isn't considered a typical sign of aging.

 - Certain health conditions.
-People with certain neurological or nervous system disorders are more likely to experience difficulty swallowing.
+People with certain neurological or nervous system disorders are more likely to have difficulty swallowing.

 Difficulty swallowing can lead to:

 - Malnutrition, weight loss and dehydration.
-Dysphagia can make it difficult to take in adequate nourishment and fluids.
+Dysphagia can make it difficult to take in enough food and fluids.

 - Aspiration pneumonia.
-Food or liquid entering your airway when you try to swallow can cause aspiration pneumonia, because the food can introduce bacteria to the lungs.
+Food or liquid entering the airway during attempts to swallow can cause aspiration pneumonia as a result of the food introducing bacteria into the lungs.